Intestinal Lymphoma in Cats: Symptoms & Natural Treatments

 - Mediastinal Lymphoma occurs within the chest cavity.
 The mediastinum is a connective tissue that stabilizes the organs in the chest: the heart, esophagus and trachea.
 It causes respiratory difficulties such as open-mouthed breathing and persistent cough.
 As the condition progresses, the chest area may begin to fill with fluid, making it difficult for a cat to fully inflate its lungs.

 - Renal Lymphoma starts in the kidneys, and the symptoms resemble those of kidney failure.
 These signs may include decreased appetite, weight loss, increased urination and thirst, and vomiting.
 The cancer cells begin to replace healthy kidney cells, affecting the ability of the kidneys to filter toxins from the bloodstream.

 Diet for Cats With Intestinal Lymphoma

-In addition to conventional cancer treatments, it is very important to change the diet of these to cats to an anti-inflammatory, low-allergen diet.
-Changing your cat's diet can help your cat feel better.
+In addition to conventional cancer treatments, it is very important to change the diet of these cats to an anti-inflammatory, low-allergen diet.
+Changing your cat's diet can help it to feel better.
 Grains and poultry can contribute to long-term inflammation (please see food allergy articles).
 Cats with intestinal lymphoma are often treated with chemotherapy along with diet changes and natural supplements.

 If you have questions, please feel free to email us at [email protected].
-We will be happy to provide you with additional information about out natural remedies for transitional cell carcinoma, but please know that due to veterinary regulations, we cannot provide individualized consultative advice without a physical exam.
+We will be happy to provide you with additional information about our holistic treatment for feline intestinal lymphoma, but please know that due to veterinary regulations, we cannot provide individualized consultative advice without a physical exam.